MatthiasJY/GA_Capstone/README.md

 ![capstone_proj](https://github.com/user-attachments/assets/0b408437-10ef-48d4-9050-995c24e93df5)

 ## Capstone Project Introduction
-An E-commerce company is looking to attract new customers to shop on their online marketplace.
-After some internal investigation and research, the upper management of the company concluded that they would need a new personalised shopping experience for each customer, and also a more personalised or localised marketing when it comes to the products themselves.
+An E-commerce company is looking to **attract new customers** to shop on their online marketplace.
+After some internal investigation and research, the upper management of the company concluded that they would need a new personalised shopping experience for each customer, and also a more personalised or localised marketing for each product and state.

 ## Project Objective
 The main objective of this project is to successfully solve the company’s problems with a machine learning model that can aid in the personalisation and localisation of a customer’s shopping experience and product’s marketing plan.